 How to Apply

-Our program is listed in ERAS as University of Rochester/Internal Medicine; within our program you may choose one or more of four tracks:
+Our program is listed in ERAS as University of Rochester/Internal Medicine.
+We offer five training program options with separate NRMP ID numbers (shown on right).
+You may choose to apply to one or more of our five programs:

 - UR Preliminary at Strong Memorial Hospital

 - The University of Rochester Internal Medicine Residency Program accepts PGY-1 applications and supporting documents only through ERAS®, the Electronic Residency Application Service.

 - We select candidates for PGY1 positions only through the National Residency Matching Program (NRMP).
 We do not offer positions outside the match.

 - Applicants should be a U.S. citizen, permanent resident, or J-1 visa-sponsored by the ECFMG.
 We do not accept H1-B visas or applications with “pending permanent residency” status.

 - Successful applicants have completed medical school graduation within 2 years of application.

 Documents Required for All Applicants

 To process your application, we require the documents listed below.
 All of these documents must be submitted electronically before you are invited for an interview